CobbyElsonfx/courses-webapp/README.md

 ## 🙏  Acknowledgments <a name="acknowledgment"></a>

-The design idea is originally designed by **👤Nelson Sakwa in Behance**
+The design idea is originally by Andoh Francis

 ## ❓ FAQ <a name="faq"></a>